Radioh/DotnetMemoryDebugging/README.md

 # Advanced .NET Memory Debugging

 ## Description
-This project contains examples of common memory issues in .NET applications to be used when training debugging.
+This project contains examples of code which will force the program into a state of common memory issues in .NET applications to be used when training debugging.

 ## Example: [Memory Leak](Source/MemoryLeak/Program.cs)
 Demonstrates a scenario where a list of objects is continuously populated without being cleared,